 - (12) Includes (i) 650,000 shares of common stock held by Great American Life Insurance Company and (ii) 400,000 shares of common stock held by Great American Life Insurance Company.
-Each of Great American Life Insurance Company and Great American Insurance Company is a wholly owned subsidiary of American Financial Group, Inc. The address for Great American is 301 East 4th Street, Cincinnati, Ohio 45202. - (13) Includes (i) 522,500 shares of common stock held by Claren Road Credit Master Fund, Ltd. and (ii) 452,500 shares of common stock held by Claren Road Credit Opportunities Master Fund, Ltd. Claren Road Asset Management, LLC serves as investment manager for each of Claren Road Credit Opportunities Master Fund, Ltd. And Claren Road Credit Master Fund, Ltd..
+Each of Great American Life Insurance Company and Great American Insurance Company is a wholly owned subsidiary of American Financial Group, Inc. The Board of Directors of American Financial Group, Inc. consists of Carl H. Linder III, S. Craig Linder, Kenneth C. Ambrecht, John B. Berding, Joseph E. Consolino, Virginia C. Drosos, James E. Evans, Terry S. Jacobs, Gregory G. Joseph, William W. Verity and John Von Lehman who exercise voting and investment control over the shares held by the selling stockholder.
+The address for Great American is 301 East 4th Street, Cincinnati, Ohio 45202. - (13) Includes (i) 522,500 shares of common stock held by Claren Road Credit Master Fund, Ltd. and (ii) 452,500 shares of common stock held by Claren Road Credit Opportunities Master Fund, Ltd. Claren Road Asset Management, LLC serves as investment manager for each of Claren Road Credit Opportunities Master Fund, Ltd. And Claren Road Credit Master Fund, Ltd..
 We have been informed by the selling stockholder that each of Brian Riano, Sean Fahey, John Eckerson and Albert Marino share voting and dispositive power over the shares held by the selling stockholder.
 The address for Claren Road is 900 Third Avenue, 29th Floor, New York, New York 10022. - (14) Includes (i) 700,535 shares of common stock held by QVT Fund V LP, (ii) 116,815 shares of common stock held by QVT Fund IV LP, and (iii) 82,650 shares of common stock held by Quintessence Fund LP.
 Each of QVT Fund IV LP, OVT Fund V LP and Quintessence Fund L.P. are managed by their general partner, QVT Financial GP LLC.
 QVT Financial LP is the investment manager of each Quintessence Fund L.P., QVT Fund IV LP and QVT Fund V LP and Shares voting and investment control over the securities held by Quintessence Fund L.P., QVT Fund IV LP and QVT Financial GP LLC is the general partner of QVT Financial LP and as such has complete discretion in the management and control of the business affairs of QVT Financial LP.
-We have been advised by the selling stockholder that the managing members of QVT Financial GP LLC are Daniel Gold, Nicholas Brumm, Arthur Chu and Tract/ Fu disclaims beneficial ownership of the securities held by Quintessence Fund L.P., QVT Fund IV LP and OVT Fund V LP.
-The address for QVT Financial LP is 1177 Avenue of the Americas, 9th Floor, New York, New York 10036. - (15) Includes 308,425 shares held by Rapax OC Master Fund Ltd. And 341,575 shares held by Serengeti Opportunities MM L.P.
+We have been advised by the selling stockholder that the managing members of QVT Financial GP LLC are Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu and that each of Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu and that each of Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu and the each of Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu and the each of Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu and the each of Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu and the each of Daniel Gold, Nicholas Brumm, Arthur Chu and Tracy Fu disclaims beneficial ownership of the securities held by Quintessence Fund L.P., QVT Fund IV LP and OVT Fund V LP.
+The address for QVT Financial LP is 1177 Avenue of the Americas, 9th Floor, New York, New York 10036.